-- activity facilitated to include results achieved by the program personnel, volunteers and student interns: - 1) Workshops, Conferences, Presentations and Training facilitated by this program to increase program awareness (include dates, titles, presenters and locations) - 2) Grants applied for or awarded to this program - (c) Program Accomplishments.
-Provide a narrative and quantitative information highlighting the results achieved by the Service Provider: - (d) Partial Services List (response required) to include the estimated cost to address - (e) Waiting List (response required) to include the estimated cost to address - (f) Terminated Cases - (g) Categorical Listing of Unmet Needs (response required) - (h) Complaints, Problems and Concerns and Proposed Solutions: - 1) From Clients (to include Services Provided) - 2) From Program Personnel (to include Services Provided) - 3) Regarding Services Provided - 4) Regarding Center Activities - 5) Regarding Facilities and Equipment - (i) Plans for Next Month: - 1) Program Personnel and Volunteers Training Plan - 2) Program and Management Plan - a) Identify changes in administrative policies and/or procedures to improve program operations - b) Presentation and Outreach Plan - 3) Advisory Council Meetings (response required with copy of meeting agenda and minutes as applicable) - 4) Multi-Disciplinary Team (MDT) Meetings (response required with copy of meeting agenda and minutes as applicable) - 5) Program Personnel Meetings (response required with copy of meeting agenda and minutes as applicable) - 6) Center Activities Plan: Provide Proposed Calendar of Activities for the following reporting month (response required) - (10) Offerors are required to submit Active Client Listing.
-Current year-to-date list of clients in alphabetical order containing the following information (Client Listings shall be provided by ADC Center): - (a) ADRC Client Identification Number
+- 3) Program Input from Clients (Surveys/Suggestion Box) - (b) Program Personnel Accomplishments: Provide a narrative highlighting the results achieved by program personnel, caregivers, volunteers, and student interns - 1) Workshops, conferences, presentations, training facilitated by this program to increase program awareness or attendance of program personnel, volunteers and student interns (include dates, titles, presenters and locations) - 2) Grants applied for or awarded to this program - (c) Program Accomplishments: Provide a narrative and quantitative information highlighting the results achieved by the Service Provider to include access and coordination activities for this program. - (d) Partial Services List (response required) to include the estimated cost to address - (e) Wait-List(response required) to include the estimated cost to address - (f) Terminated Cases - (g) Categorical Listing of Unmet Needs (response required) - (h) Complaints, Problems and Concerns and Proposed Solutions: - 1) From Caregivers (to include Services Provided) - 2) From Program Personnel (to include Services Provided) - 3) Regarding Services Provided - 4) Regarding Facilities and Equipment - (i) Plans for Next Month: - 1) Program Personnel and Volunteers Training Plan - 2) Program and Management Plan.
+Identify changes in administrative policies and/or procedures to improve program operations. - 3) Advisory Council Meetings (response required with copy of meeting agenda and minutes, as applicable) - 4) Multi-Disciplinary Team Meetings (response required with copy of meeting agenda and minutes, as applicable) - 5) Program Personnel Meetings (response required with copy of meeting agenda and minutes, as applicable) - (10) Offerors are required to submit an Active Client Listing.
+Current year-to-date list of clients reported separately in alphabetical order containing the following information by: - (a) Caregivers Serving Elderly Individuals; and - (b) Grandparents and Other Elderly Caregivers Serving Children (Children 18 or Younger and Disabled Persons 18-59) - 1) ADRC Client Identification Number - 2) Name of Client/Caregiver(Last, First, Middle Name) - 3) Date of Birth/Age - 4) Gender